 What Are They?

 Primarily, secured credit cards work like prepaid cards because they don’t usually extend whatever money you put on them.
-The security deposit is equal to the credit limit you have available.
+These are like no credit check loans because the security deposit is equal to the credit limit you have available.
 Still, they are better than prepaid cards if you want to rebuild your credit as they are reported to the three credit agencies.

 Therefore, the card you choose must report to the major credit bureaus.
 You can find out this information by visiting the website or talking to a representative.